-In Via di Roma — not far from MAR – Ravenna Art Museum — stands in its grandeur the bell tower of one of the most ancient churches in the city, part of the Unesco World Heritage since 1996.
+In Via di Roma — not far from MAR – Ravenna Art Museum — stands in its grandeur the bell tower of one of the most ancient churches in the city, UNESCO World Heritage monument since 1996.

 It was built between the end of the 5th and the beginning of the 6th century AD by the Gothic king Theodoric (493-526), next to his palace, as an Arian palatine chapel.

 “King Theoderic had this church erected from its foundations in the name of Jesus Christ, our Lord”

 So says the inscription reported by Andrea Agnello in his Liber Pontificalis, a book on the history of the Church in Ravenna (9th century).
 According to the historian, the inscription was located in the apse.

 A walk in history

 Originally dedicated to the Saviour and consecrated to the Arian cult, after the Byzantine Empire conquered the city (mid 6th century), the church was converted to the Orthodox religion.

 According to tradition, in the 9th century the remains of the holy founder of the church of Ravenna, St. Apollinaris, were transferred here from Classe.
 On this occasion, the church was definitely named after Apollinaris, but with the suffix “Nuovo” (new).

 Architecture and mosaics